Dimensional homogeneity constrained gene expression programming for discovering governing equations: Methodology

-Considering the above principles, we propose to assign number tags to physical quantities, and replace the dimensional calculations by numerical calculations.
-For the seven base dimensions, the tags are 2, 3, 5, 7, 11, 13 and 17, respectively.
-These numbers are prime numbers, ensuring the base dimensions being independent of each other.
+Considering the above principles, we propose to assign number tags to physical quantities and replace the dimensional calculations with numerical calculations.
+For the seven base dimensions, the tags are 2, 3, 5, 7, 11, 13, and 17, respectively.
+These numbers are prime numbers, ensuring that the base dimensions are independent of each other.
 The tags for other physical quantities are derived according to their dimensions.
 For example, as the dimension of velocity is length divided by time ($L/T$), its tag is defined as $2/5$.
-It is noteworthy that the tags are always in the form of fractions rather than floats, to avoid truncation errors.
-The tags for constants and dimensionless quantities are set to $1$.
-Besides, according to the last two principles, we modify the operation rules of mathematical operators.
-The pseudo-codes are provided in Supplementary §\,1.1.
+It is noteworthy that the tags are always in the form of fractions rather than floats to avoid truncation errors.
+The tags for numerical constants and dimensionless quantities are set to $1$.
+In addition, according to the last two principles, we modify the operation rules of mathematical operators.
+The pseudo-codes for addition ($ + $) and multiplication ($ \times $) are provided in Algorithm 1 and Algorithm 2, respectively.
+Subtraction ($ - $) and division ( $ \div $) are defined in similar ways.
 With the number tags and modified mathematical operators, we can compute the dimension of each node in the expression tree from the bottom up.
-If the parameters for one function node ($ + $ or $ - $) does not have the same dimension, the certain individual is directly identified as invalid one.
+If the parameters for one function node ($ + $ or $ - $) does not have the same dimension, the individual is directly identified as invalid one.
 Otherwise, we can calculate the specific dimension of the individual, i.e., the number tag for the root node.
-Comparing it with the tag for the target variable, we can conclude whether the certain individual is dimensional homogeneous.
+Comparing it with the tag for the target variable, we can conclude whether the individual is dimensionally homogeneous.

+Note that the datasets and source codes used in this work are available on GitHub at \href{https://github.com/Wenjun-Ma/DHC-GEP}{https://github.com/Wenjun-Ma/DHC-GEP}.